doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

       GCP_PROJECT_ID: ${{ vars.GCP_PROJECT_ID }}
 ```

-In the production workflow we are using the github release to trigger the deployment.
+In the production workflow, we are using the github release to trigger the deployment.
 This way the app remains in
 similar state
 as the latest staging deployment due to the same git branch.

-For `workflow_dispatch` we are allowing to specify the version of the app to deploy.
-This is useful when we want to
-rollback to a previous version.
+For `workflow_dispatch` we allow to specify the app version to deploy.
+This is useful when we want to roll back to a previous version.

 ### Temporary environments

 Sometimes 2 environments are not enough.
-We have several use-cases for temporary environments:
+We have several use cases for temporary environments:

 - major features that require a separate environment for testing and verification with the client
-- hotfixes that need to be deployed to production asap
+- hotfixes that need to be deployed to production ASAP

-There are several examples I can give to explain the use-cases of the above-mentioned ideas.
+There are several examples I can give to explain the use cases of the above-mentioned ideas.

 Imagine you decided to change the colour palette of the application, before rolling it out to the customers, you want to
 have the verification from the client that these are the correct colours.
 We could wrap it up in feature flags, push to
-prod and enable for the client, or you could just give a proper name to your branch, push and voila, it's up and
+prod and enable it for the client, or you could just give a proper name to your branch, push and voila, it's up and
 running.
-Grab the url and send to the stakeholders.
+Grab the url and send it to the stakeholders.

 Another use case – a critical bug in prod and your staging is not yet ready to be published.
 Yeah, I know, in the ideal
 world your staging should always be ready, but let's be honest, shit happens.
 So, it's either we